warpspeed/ruby-sinatra-sample/README.md

 # open a terminal and run the following command (for Mac)
 sudo nano /etc/hosts

-# using git bash or similar, must be run as admin (windows)
-notepad /c/Windows/System32/Drivers/etc/hosts

-# using command prompt, must be run as admin (windows)
-notepad C:\Windows\System32\Drivers\etc\hosts

 # add a line that looks like this to the end of the file
 192.168.88.10  warpspeed-sinatra.dev